Gary Allen (runner)

 Gary Allen (born 1957) is an American long-distance runner, race director and entrepreneur.
-He is the founder and director of the Mount Desert Island Marathon, and was the co-founder and director of the Great Cranberry Island 50K Ultra Marathon.
-He is the founder and race director of the Millinocket Marathon & Half.
+He is the founder and director of the Mount Desert Island Marathon, the Millinocket Marathon & Half and the co-founder of the Downeast Sunrise Trail Relay and the Great Cranberry Island 50K Ultra Marathon.

 Early life and education

 Allen was born in Atwater, California, and raised on Great Cranberry Island, a small, two-mile long island off the coast of Maine with a year-round population of under 40.
 A twelfth generation native of the island, his ancestors first settled there in the 1650s.
 He started running when he was 13, and was inspired to seriously pursue the sport after watching Frank Shorter win the marathon gold medal at the 1972 Munich Olympics.

 Career

 As runner

 Allen's first sub-3-hour marathon was at the Paul Bunyan Marathon in Bangor, Maine, on July 15, 1978, with a time of 2:52:41.
 He achieved his personal best time of 2:39:30 in 1984.
 In 2003, Allen broke the US Track and Field American masters long distance track running record for men ages 45–49, completing 20 miles in 2:08:41, besting the previous record of 2:09:14, set by Ted Corbitt in 1966.

 In 2004, Allen began an annual tradition of running the route of the Boston Marathon on New Year's Day.
 In 2012, in honor of the Bangor Labor Day Road Race's 50th anniversary, Allen arrived prior to the race and ran the five-mile loop nine times before running the actual race, for a total of 50 miles, one for each year of the event's history.
 When the 2012 New York City Marathon was canceled due to Superstorm Sandy, Allen went to the site and ran the course anyway.

 Allen has completed several "journey runs".
 In the winter of 2013, he ran from atop Cadillac Mountain in Acadia National Park in Maine to Washington, DC, for President Barack Obama's second inauguration.
 He left on January 7, 2013, and completed the 705-mile run on January 21, reaching the Capitol that evening after averaging 50 miles per day.
 The run raised $20,000 for the American Cancer Society, Wounded Warrior Project and Sandy Hook Elementary School in Connecticut.
 In 2014, Allen completed a 500-mile run from Maine to Super Bowl XLVIII at MetLife Stadium in New Jersey to benefit the Wounded Warrior Project, raising $20,000.
 The run started on January 24, 2014, and concluded on February 2, for an average of 50 miles per day.